 How to Grow Peonies in California

-Before you grow peonies in California, you should figure out the hardiness zone of where you live.
-If the hardiness zone is 8 or above, you’ll need to choose peony varieties that are well-suited for warmer temperatures.
+Before you grow peonies in California, you should determine your hardiness zone.
+If it is 8 or above, you must choose peony varieties well-suited for warmer temperatures.

-If summer temperatures in your area regularly get above 90ºF, you should plant your peony plants in an area that receives afternoon sun.
+If summer temperatures in your area regularly exceed 90ºF, plant your peonies in an area that receives afternoon sun.
 This will help protect the plants from intense heat.

 If you live in zone 7 or below, you likely don’t need to provide your plants with afternoon sun.
 Instead, you should choose the light conditions based on the individual variety’s preferences (some will even grow in the shade).